Where you learn depends on where you live, and where you live often depends on what colour you are.

 “Something like a tightening pleasure in your belly and a tingling in the feet, and shaking uncontrollably from it all.”

-“Life throws you curveballs and you just gotta get on with it.”
+“Life throws you curveballs and you've just got to get on with it.”

 “Oh, so like do you guys like still have slaves in Egypt?
 Do you have your own slave?”